Teaching and exam

 Teaching coordinators

-The teaching coordinators acts as your sparring partner, when it comes to the academic content of your course and teaching.
-Each course is associated with a teaching coordinator within the academic areas: Accounting, Econometrics and Business Statistics, Economics, Finance, and Logistics.
+The teaching coordinators act as your sparring partner, when it comes to the academic content of your course and teaching.
+Each course is associated with a teaching coordinator within the academic areas: Business Intelligence, Econometrics, Economics, Finance, and Logistics.

 Educational Development and AU Educate